FancyStudioTeam/OceanicBuilders/README.md

 You can also see our [`example.ts`][ExamplesFileURL] file to see all the examples of all the components.

+## ℹ️ Information

+This project is made by a user of the Oceanic community.
+We are not affiliated with Oceanic.

+You may also be interested to see the [original and official Oceanic Builders][OriginalOceanicBuildersURL].

 ## 📄 License

 This project is licensed under the [MIT License][MITLicenseURL].